hyperspy/hyperspy/doc/user_guide/install.rst

   .. code-block:: bash

     $ uninstall_hyperspy_here
-* If HyperSpy raise a MemoryError exceptions:
+* If HyperSpy raises a MemoryError exception:

-  * Install the 64bit if you're using the 32bit one and you are running HyperSpy in a 64bit system.
+  * Install the 64bit version if you're using the 32bit one and you are running HyperSpy in a 64bit system.
-  * Increase the available RAM but closing other applications or physically adding more RAM to your computer.
+  * Increase the available RAM by closing other applications or physically adding more RAM to your computer.